 From there, you’ll continue to Platja des Bot.
 To reach this other beach, you’ll follow a short trail surrounded by dense pine trees.
 You’ll soon arrive at a small riverstream called Canaló d’en Sintes, which connects with Platja des Bot.
 Turn left and you’ll immediately take footsteps on the sand of Platja des Bot.
 In winter, Canaló d’en Sintes can flood the southern flank of the beach, meaning you might have to wade to get to to the other side.
 But, usually, with minimal rainfall in summer, it’s easy to explore the entire beach at Platja des Bot.

 Once you’ve finished exploring Cala Algaiarens, it’s time to retrace your steps to complete the hike.
-Beck and I enjoyed speed hiking on the return hike.
 Upon our return to Cala Morell, we decided to walk through its streets, rather than descend the steps by the beach.
 By doing so, we followed more of those blue and white tiled markers.

 How to Get to Cala Morell